Magenta

 Magenta took its name from an aniline dye made and patented in 1859 by the French chemist François-Emmanuel Verguin, who originally called it fuchsine.

-It was renamed to celebrate the Italian-French victory at the Battle of Magenta fought between the French and Austrians on 4 June 1859 near the Italian town of Magenta in Lombardy.
-A virtually identical color, called roseine, was created in 1860 by two British chemists, Edward Chambers Nicholson and George Maule.
+It was renamed to celebrate the French-Sardinian victory under French Emperor Napoleon III at the Battle of Magenta against the larger army of the Austrian Empire on 4 June 1859 near the Italian town of Magenta, at the time in Austria.
+This battle was decisive in liberating Italy from Austrian domination.

+A virtually identical color, called roseine, was created in 1860 by two British chemists, Edward Chambers Nicholson, and George Maule.

-The web color magenta is also called fuchsia.
+The web color magenta is sometimes also called fuchsia.

+Magenta is a bright pink-like color used more like a RGB hue.

+It also came with a Colourblocks called Magenta, it is a character in Colourblocks.

 In optics and color science

-Magenta is an extra-spectral color, meaning that it is not a hue associated with monochromatic visible light.
+Magenta is an extra-spectral color, meaning that no color of the visible spectrum has magenta's hue.
 Magenta is associated with perception of spectral power distributions concentrated mostly in two bands: longer wavelength reddish components and shorter wavelength blueish components.

+Magenta is the complementary color of green; thus, mixing one specific shade of magenta light and one specific shade of green light will result in white light.

 In the RGB color system, used to create all the colors on a television or computer display, magenta is a secondary color, made by combining equal amounts of red and blue light at a high intensity.
-In this system, magenta is the complementary color of green, and combining green and magenta light on a black screen will create white.

 In the CMYK color model, used in color printing, it is one of the three primary colors, along with cyan and yellow, used to print all the rest of the colors.
 If magenta, cyan, and yellow are printed on top of each other on a page, they make black.
-In this model, magenta is the complementary color of green, and these two colors have the highest contrast and the greatest harmony.
-If combined, green and magenta ink will look dark gray or black.
-The magenta used in color printing, sometimes called process magenta, is a darker shade than the color used on computer screens.
+If combined, magenta ink plus ink of its complementary color, green, will result in a dark brown or black.

 In terms of physiology, the color is stimulated in the brain when the eye reports input from short wave blue cone cells along with a sub-sensitivity of the long wave cones which respond secondarily to that same deep blue color, but with little or no input from the middle wave cones.
 The brain interprets that combination as some hue of magenta or purple, depending on the relative strengths of the cone responses.

 In the Munsell color system, magenta is called red-purple.

-If the spectrum is wrapped to form a color wheel, magenta (additive secondary) appears midway between red and violet.
-Violet and red, the two components of magenta, are at opposite ends of the visible spectrum and have very different wavelengths.
-The additive secondary color magenta is made by combining violet and red light at equal intensity; it is not present in the spectrum itself.